-Mixed LBF and gap fill materials will be loaded onto tanker style rail cars for transportation to the underground repository or storage.
-Mixed bentonite and DBF materials will be further processed in a closed forge type hydraulic press to produce the shape, size and characteristic of compacted material suitable for use underground.
+Mixed bentonite materials will be further processed in a closed forge type hydraulic press to produce the shape, size and characteristic of compacted material suitable for use underground.
 This compression step will be operated under negative pressure to reduce the infiltration of dust to the surroundings.

-The presses that will produce these HCB and DBF materials will be specialized items designed to suit this purpose.
-They will be hydraulically driven units with custom fabricated moulds to provide the structure for the HCB and DBF products.
+The presses that will produce the HCB materials will be specialized items designed to suit this purpose.
+They will be hydraulically driven units with custom fabricated moulds to provide the structure for the HCB pedestal blocks.
 Their power requirements will be significant.
 A depiction of the type of press envisioned for the production of the clay-based blocks is shown in Figure 13 (the equipment illustrated is from the metal forming industry).